samvera-labs/nurax-terraform/README.md

 ## Overview

-This project contains the [Terraform](https://terraform.io/) scripts required to build and maintain the AWS infrastructure running the [Nurax](https://github.com/samvera-labs/nurax) demo/test instance for the [Hyrax](https://github.com/samvera/hyrax).
+This project contains the [Terraform](https://terraform.io/) scripts required to build and maintain the AWS infrastructure running the Nurax demo/test instances for the [Hyrax](https://github.com/samvera/hyrax) project using the [hyrax-dev container image](https://github.com/samvera/hyrax/pkgs/container/hyrax-dev).

 The resources created include: